44ft. FLYING THIRTY BERMUDIAN CRUISER/RACER – HUFF OF ARKLOW

-HUFF of ARKLOW, built in 1951 still looks remarkable nearly seventy years after she was first designed by Uffa Fox for his friend and keen racer Douglas Heard.
+HUFF of ARKLOW, built in 1951 still looks remarkable over seventy years after she was first designed by Uffa Fox for his friend and keen racer Douglas Heard.
 Douglas was a retired RAF pilot and the stepped sheer is believed to have been incorporated into the design to assist getting aboard when alongside.

 Douglas wanted a fast, weatherly racer capable of accommodating a crew of six.
 Essentially the design is a scaled-up Flying Fifteen, also designed by Uffa in 1947 and still raced competitively in World Championships.
-Probably the most famous Flying Fifteen is COWESLIP presented to the Duke and Princess Elizabeth as a wedding present.
+Probably the most famous Flying Fifteen is COWESLIP presented to the Prince Philip and Princess Elizabeth as a wedding present.
 Uffa designed eight Flying designs but only HUFF was built to the Thirty size.
-The name derived from H for Heard and UFF from Uffa.
+The boats name derived from H for Heard and UFF from Uffa.
 A totally unique and particularly special yacht which heralded a new era of yacht design, the great-grandfather of all modern fin and skeg racers.

 HUFF of ARKLOW was extensively raced in the 1950s to Bermuda, Iceland, Faroes and Azores from her homeport of Killarney.
 In early 1960, Douglas sold HUFF to J A Mackeown of Dun Laoghaire.
 She won the Faulkner Cup in 1962 and again in 1964.